huggingface/blog/ray-rag.md

 Using RAG with [Huggingface transformers](https://github.com/huggingface/transformers/tree/master/examples/research_projects/rag) and the [Ray retrieval implementation](https://github.com/huggingface/transformers/blob/master/examples/research_projects/rag/finetune_rag_ray.sh) for faster distributed fine-tuning, you can leverage RAG for retrieval-based generation on your own knowledge-intensive tasks.

 Also, hyperparameter tuning is another aspect of transformer fine tuning and can have [huge impacts on accuracy](https://medium.com/distributed-computing-with-ray/hyperparameter-optimization-for-transformers-a-guide-c4e32c6c989b).
 For scalable and easy hyperparameter tuning, check out the [Ray Tune](https://docs.ray.io/en/latest/tune/) library.
-By using [Ray Tune’s integration with Pytorch Lightning](https://medium.com/distributed-computing-with-ray/scaling-up-pytorch-lightning-hyperparameter-tuning-with-ray-tune-4bd9e1ff9929), or the [built-in integration with Huggingface transformers](https://huggingface.co/blog/ray-tune), you can run experiments to find the perfect hyperparameters for your RAG model.
+By using [Ray Tune’s integration with PyTorch Lightning](https://medium.com/distributed-computing-with-ray/scaling-up-pytorch-lightning-hyperparameter-tuning-with-ray-tune-4bd9e1ff9929), or the [built-in integration with Huggingface transformers](https://huggingface.co/blog/ray-tune), you can run experiments to find the perfect hyperparameters for your RAG model.

 And lastly, stay tuned for a potential Tensorflow implementation of [RAG](https://ai.facebook.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models) on [Huggingface](https://huggingface.co/)!